 A large portion of Somalia's population relies on uncontrolled, low quality shallow-wells for its water supply.
 The majority of the water sources in rural areas are dug wells (62%) and boreholes (19%) complemented by surface water sources.
 Urban areas depend mainly on boreholes complemented by dug wells for water supply.
 Overall access to improved water supply in Somalia increased from 21% in 2000 to 30% in 2011.
 However, proportion of rural dwellers with access to water and sanitation significantly decreased from 15% to 7%, while that of urban areas increased from 35% to 66% in the same period.
 Existing urban and rural infrastructure systems are aged and in some cases destroyed during the prolonged civil war.
-About 60% of existing water supply infrastructure assets requires rehabilitation, expansion or replacement in both urban and rural areas to meet the increasing demand.
+About 60% of existing ss 4.06% annual rate of urbanization growth (2010-15 est.), source CIA 'The World Fact Book'.
+Mogadishu is the 2nd fastest growing city in the world.